United Nations General Assembly Resolution 66/225

-The United Nations General Assembly Resolution 66/225 of 22 December 2011 was a resolution in which the United Nations General Assembly reaffirmed the right of the Palestinian people and of the population of the occupied Golan Heights over their natural resources, demanded Israel to cease the exploitation, damage, cause of loss or depletion, and endangerment of that natural resources and recognized the right of the Palestinian people to claim restitution as a result of Israeli violation of their rights.
+United Nations General Assembly Resolution 66/225, adopted on 22 December 2011, reaffirmed the right of the Palestinian people and of the population of the occupied Golan Heights to permanent sovereignty over their natural resources.
+The resolution demanded Israel to cease the exploitation, damage, depletion, and endangerment of those resources, and recognized the right of the Palestinian people to claim restitution as a result of Israeli violation of their rights.